lukebarousse/Data_Jobs_SQL_Tutorial/README.md

-# Data Job Postings - SQL Tutorial
+# SQL Tutorial - Files for Database Load

 This repository includes the [SQL files](/sql_load/) to build a PostgreSQL database for my SQL tutorial.